-County / Regional Plans & Programmes Purpose / Main Aims & Objectives Relevance to the Plan Review / SA Plan (emerging) The Green and Blue Infrastructure Study will address ecological, economic, and social themes, in regard to healthier communities, sustainable travel, and high- quality open spaces, while also protecting habitats and natural processes. infrastructure plan and seek improvements to Green and Blue Infrastructure in Essex.
-Essex Green Infrastructure Strategy (emerging) The Green Infrastructure Strategy describes the need for green infrastructure in the county and sets a vision and objectives for its delivery.
+County / Regional Plans & Programmes Purpose / Main Aims & Objectives Relevance to the Plan / SA social themes, in regard to healthier communities, sustainable travel, and high- quality open spaces, while also protecting habitats and natural processes.
+Green and Blue Infrastructure in Essex.
+Essex Green Infrastructure Strategy The Green Infrastructure Strategy describes the need for green infrastructure in the county and sets a vision and objectives for its delivery.
 A carefully planned Green Infrastructure network is crucial for the environment, our health and well-being and will help support a thriving, sustainable economy.
 Green Infrastructure provides recreation with opportunities to encourage people to be physically active and connects people to nature.
 It provides and creates green corridors for our wildlife thereby making our biodiversity more robust, particularly in the face of the challenges presented by Climate Change.
 It can alleviate flooding and improve air quality.
 Restoration proposals have the potential to contribute to this infrastructure plan and seek improvements to Green and Blue Infrastructure in Essex.
-Draft South East Inshore Marine Plan (emerging) Marine aggregate extraction corresponds to half of all aggregates used in construction in London being from marine sources.
+The South East Inshore Marine Plan (2021) Marine aggregate extraction corresponds to half of all aggregates used in construction in London being from marine sources.
 Therefore, protecting landing facilities, and identifying the difference in safeguarding is a key objective of this emerging plan, which seeks to expand terrestrial legislation to the marine and encourages the continuation and development at these vital landing facilities.
 MLP policy should be in conformity to those objectives of the Draft Inshore Marine Plan.
 It should seek to safeguard marine aggregate licence areas from other activities, unless it is demonstrated that the other activities are compatible with marine aggregate extraction.